davidpiegza/til/ubuntu/encrypt-home-directory.md

 (Ubuntu 14.04)

-If you want to encrypt a home directory for existing users:
+If you want to encrypt a home directory for existing users run:

 ```bash
 sudo apt-get install ecryptfs-utils cryptsetup